mitchellmunderwood/Development-Notebook/Markdown Syntax.md

 ## *Block Quotes:*
 ```
 > This is a block quote.
-There should be a vertical line to the left
+There should be a vertical line to the left.
 ```
 > This is a block quote.
-There should be a vertical line to the left
+There should be a vertical line to the left.

 ---